Jpcostan/Fruition/README.md

 # Fruition
-Repository for Fruition On Demand NFT minting web application
+Repository for Fruition Of The Damned NFT minting web application

 # Architectural Design